Sonalinayak2712/online-voting-system/README.md

 # online-voting-system
-This is a voting system application
+This is a online voting system application.

-please like this:)